 Procedures:

-When a Student Assistant vacancy occurs, the supervisor should contact for instructions on accessing Student Assistant applications.
-The supervisor should then review the applications on file and conduct interviews.
-Only applications received by Human Resources may be considered.
+When a Student Assistant vacancy occurs, the supervisor should contact the Work-Study coordinator in the Office of Student Financial Aid for instructions on accessing the approved Student Assistant candidate profiles.
+The supervisor should then review the profiles in the Approved Work-Study shared folders in the applicant tracking systemand conduct interviews.
+A candidate profile must be on file in the applicant tracking system to be considered.

 Student applications will be retained in the active pool for one (1) academic year.

-The student will report to Human Resources prior to the first day of employment to complete necessary employment paperwork.
+The student will report to Human Resources prior to the first day of employment to complete necessary onboarding paperwork and complete fingerprinting.
 Students must provide Human Resources with a Social Security card or proof of application for same, (or USCIS documentation for foreign students) prior to the start date.

 The supervisor will be responsible for verifying proof of student status and notifying the Human Resources Office of the graduation or non-student status of each Student Assistant.

+If a work-study student ends employment prior to the end of the academic year, the supervisor must notify the Office of Financial Aid and the Talent Acquisition office.